 Chancellor Banks has outlined a bold vision for New York City: through a reimagined student experience that centers career-connected learning, all students will reach long-term economic security.
 NYC Public Schools have many supports in place to ensure that all students graduate from high school ready for college and the 21st-century workforce.

 Preparing your Child for College and Careers

-Now is the right time to start thinking about college and careers.
-Regardless of what grade your child is in, you can help them begin preparing for their future.
+Now is the right time to start thinking about your child's college and career future.
+Regardless of what grade your child is in, you can help them begin preparing for their future today.

 Families of Kindergarten Students

 It is never too early to begin saving and planning for the future.
-Through the NYC Kids RISE Save for College Program, all kindergarten students will be automatically enrolled to receive a free NYC Scholarship Account, the first $100 credit and opportunities to receive more money over time, unless their families choose to not participate.
-Visit the NYC Kids RISE Save for College Program page to learn more about the program, including eligibility, opting out, and our partnership with NYC Kids RISE.
+Through the NYC Kids RISE Save for College Program, all kindergarten students will be automatically enrolled to receive a free NYC Scholarship Account with an initial allocation of $100 and opportunities to receive more money over time, unless their families choose to not participate by opting out.
+Visit the NYC Kids RISE Save for College Program page to learn more about the Program, including student eligibility, opting out, and our partnership with NYC Kids RISE.

 Families of Elementary and Middle School Students

 - Encourage your child to read every day for at least 30 minutes.
 Reading will help them do well in every subject.

 - Visit Newsela.com for age appropriate articles and to help build literacy.